manekinekko/spotlight.js/README.md

 A JavaScript library for the Logitech Spotlight presentation remote control.
 Use this extension to emulate the Logitech Spotlight behavior on unsupported OS (Chrome OS, Linux®).

+NOTE: This library can also be used to add a spotlight effect in your Web prensentations, using any mouse 🤷‍

 <p>
   <a href="https://chrome.google.com/webstore/detail/dmhonnnbjocamhnignjockjighobjpje/publish-accepted?authuser=1&hl=fr">
     <img src="https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png" />